 They’re a type of questionnaire which determines your source of energy to go above and beyond expectations at work.
 If you know what drives effective performance, you’ll know how to unlock your workplace motivation and excel.

-As with any test, preparation is key.
+As with any career test, preparation is key.
 Here’s a guide on everything you need to know about motivational tests, to have you feeling prepared, confident and informed.

 What are motivation tests?